Site icon Messy Vegan Cook

 Burmese Vegan

 Run by a lovely woman who dishes out Burmese classics in addition to a few lesser known foods from Myanmar.
 Her tea leaf salad is a star.
 She also does a fermented ginger salad that I still dream of and her garlic rice belongs front and centre on any comfort food altar.
-Sometimes she's available on delivery apps and does market pop ups but it's best to just drop them a line.
+Get in touch to order.

 Sweets